Microsoft Open Business Licensing

 For Microsoft Server products you need to buy a server license for each operating system environment, as well as a Client Access License (CAL) for each user or device that will access the program.
 After you purchase the licenses, register and create an account with Microsoft Licensing Center to download the media.

-You need Exchange Server 2007 Standard for 5 employees.
-You decide to purchase the licenses without Software Assurance.
+You need SQL Server 2016 Standard for 5 employees.
+You decide to purchase the licenses with Software Assurance (SA).
 Here’s what you need:

-Often times you also have the option to buy a Processor License.
-A Processor License includes access for an unlimited number of users to connect from either inside the local area network or wide area network or outside the firewall.
-These are typically expensive, so read more on Processor Licenses to see if they make sense for your business.
+Often times you also have the option to buy a Core License.
+Pricing for Core Licensing is based on how many cores are contained in your server’s processor.
+Core Licenses include access for an unlimited number of users to connect from either inside the local area network or wide area network or outside the firewall.
+These are typically expensive, so read more on Core Licenses to see if they make sense for your business.

 If you’ve already met the five license minimum requirement through SoftwareMedia and later need to purchase additional licenses, you can do so with no minimum requirements as long as you are still within your term.
 However, if you have purchased your previous licenses through a different provider, and would like to re-order through us, you will need to meet your 5 license minimum once again (or re-order with your current license provider).